-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND WORKING PARTY/GROUPS

-- a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chairman of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time.

-d If the chairman of a committee or a sub-committee does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee or the sub-committee, any 3 members of the committee or the sub-committee may convene an extraordinary meeting of the committee or a sub-committee.
+- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The Chair of a committee or a working party/group may convene an extraordinary meeting of the committee or the working party/group at any time. - d If the Chair of a committee or a working party/group does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee or the working party/group, any 3 members of the committee or the working party/group may convene an extraordinary meeting of the committee or a working party/group.